Botanical Name: Abutilon hybridum

-The Abutilon genus includes more than 100 beautiful flowering shrubs.
+Abutilon is a member of the Malvaceae family, along with mallows and hollyhocks.
+This genus includes more than 100 beautiful flowering shrubs.
 In its native habitat, it can grow up to 10 ft (3 m) tall.
 Indoors, it's a good idea to keep it around 2-3 ft (60-90 cm).

 Water thoroughly.
 Uneven watering can result in dry pockets in the soil.
 Dry roots will quickly cause the plant to wilt, and it may drop its leaves and flowers.
 Always use a pot with a drainage hole to prevent soggy soil, which can lead to root rot.

 Shed some light.
 These plants need plenty of light to bloom.
 Put it in front of a sunny window.
 You can move it outdoors for the warm months, if you want.
 Just be sure to shade it from hot, midday sun.

 Repot in spring, when you see new growth.
 This plant blooms best when slightly pot-bound, so move it to a pot 1 size larger only when necessary.

 You can buy Flowering Maple plants in garden centers and online flower delivery sites.
 You have lots of beautiful varieties to choose from.
 'Red Belle' is a prolific bloomer...'Pink Lady' has bright-pink flowers marked with deep-pink veins...'Apricot Glow' has golden flowers.

 Some varieties have yellow mottled foliage, such as A. pictum 'Thompsonii' and 'Gold Dust'.

 Height: Up to 10 ft (3 m) if not pruned back.
 Prune regularly to keep the plant at a maximum of 3 ft (90 cm).
 Tall plants will need staking.